About the Facility

-The NCMN Central Facility for Scanning Probe and Materials Characterization (SPMC) provides state-of-the-art instruments for nanometer-scale characterization of materials surface and physical properties.
-The SPMC specializes in scanning probe microscopies (SPM) such as Atomic Force Microscopy (AFM), Magnetic Force Microscopy (MFM), Electrostatic Force Microscopy (EFM), Piezoresponse Microscopy (PFM), Scanning Tunneling Microscopy (STM), Surface Potential Microscopy (PeakForce KPFM), PeakForce Tunneling AFM (PF-TUNA) and Quantitative Nanomechanical Property Mapping (PF-QNM).
+The NCMN Central Facility for Surface and Materials Characterization (SMCF) provides state-of-the-art instruments for nanometer-scale characterization of materials surface and physical properties.
+The SMCF facility specializes in scanning probe microscopies (SPM) such as Atomic Force Microscopy (AFM), Magnetic Force Microscopy (MFM), Electrostatic Force Microscopy (EFM), Piezoresponse Microscopy (PFM), Scanning Tunneling Microscopy (STM), Surface Potential Microscopy (PeakForce KPFM), PeakForce Tunneling AFM (PF-TUNA) and Quantitative Nanomechanical Property Mapping (PF-QNM).

-These SPM instruments have the ability to operate in ambient air, vacuum, liquids, and different temerature environment.
+These SPM instruments have the ability to operate in ambient air, vacuum, liquids, and different temperature environments.
 AFM can provide three-dimensional high contrast topographic images with sub-nanometer resolution including line width, grain size, thin film thickness, roughness measurements, sectioning of surfaces, particle analysis, surface defects, and pattern recognition, etc. Depending on the interaction of scanning probe and sample surface, a variety of physical properties can be measured such as electrical, magnetic, and nanomechanical properties.

-In addition to the SPM systems, the Facility also offers non-probe based equipment for measuring thermal properties; a Differential Scanning Calorimeter (DSC), a Thermogravimetry Analysis system (TGA).
+In addition to the SPM systems, the Facility also offers non-probe based equipment for measuring thermal properties, a Differential Scanning Calorimeter (DSC), and a Thermogravimetry Analysis system (TGA).
 Also available is a polarizing optical microscope equipped with a hot stage with a high temperature capability to 375° C. Other equipment available inclues hardness test for characterization of a variety of materials.

 The Central Facilities are university recharge centers that are open to all UNL researchers as well as external users with well-defined user fees.
-The SPMC central facility is located in the basement of Jorgensen Hall (Room 013, 011, and 009) at the University of Nebraska-Lincoln.
+The SMCF central facility is located in the basement of Jorgensen Hall (Room 013, 011, and 009) at the University of Nebraska-Lincoln.